Clinical Nurse Jobs at Rush University Medical Center with Visa Sponsorship

 Which visa types does Rush University Medical Center commonly use for Clinical Nurses?

-Rush sponsors H-1B, TN (for Canadian and Mexican nationals), F-1 OPT and CPT for nursing students completing clinical training, J-1 for exchange visitors, and employment-based Green Card pathways including EB-2 and EB-3.
+Rush sponsors H-1B, TN visa (for Canadian and Mexican nationals), F-1 OPT and CPT for nursing students completing clinical training, J-1 visa for exchange visitors, and employment-based Green Card pathways including EB-2 and EB-3.
 EB-3 is the most common Green Card route for registered nurses at academic medical centers because it aligns with the skilled worker category.

 What qualifications does Rush University Medical Center expect for Clinical Nurse roles?